Building rigid networks with prestress and selective pruning

+\textit{Discussion.} It has previously been shown that for unstressed, over-coordinated networks, the scaling of the ratio of the shear to bulk modulus, $G/B$, depends sensitively on pruning protocol~\cite{goodrichPrincipleIndependentBondLevel2015,hexnerLinkingMicroscopicMacroscopic2018,hexnerRoleLocalResponse2018}.
+Here we have shown that pruning protocol does \emph{not} affect the scaling of the ratio of the shear to bulk modulus, $G/B$, with $\Delta z$.
+This is because prestress highly correlates the changes in the bulk and shear moduli due to bond removal, in contrast to the unstressed, over-coordinated case ~\cite{hexnerRoleLocalResponse2018}.
+The reason why different biopolymer networks have independently evolved the same pruning strategy is therefore not to produce a desired scaling for $G/B$.

-Biological filament networks, such as the actin cell cortex, collagen extracellular matrix and fibrin blood clots, maintain rigidity under extremely trying circumstances.
-The mean coordination is significantly lower than $z_{iso}$, so significant prestress must be maintained in order for such a network to be rigid.
-Meanwhile, the network can be subjected to wildly varying global deformations over time.
-The prestress must be supported and rigidity maintained under extreme deformation even as some filaments are being destroyed by tension-inhibited proteins (cofilin for the actin cortex \cite{mccallCofilinDrivesRapid2019,galkinActinFilamentsTension2012, pavlovActinFilamentSevering2007,schrammActinFilamentStrain2017,hayakawaActinFilamentsFunction2011a}, collagenase for the collagen extracellular matrix \cite{nabeshimaUniaxialTensionInhibits1996, yi_mechanical_2016, saini_tension_2020} and plasmin for fibrin blood clots \cite{cone_inherent_2020}).
-Our results show that selectively pruning low-tension edges leads to significantly smaller values of $z_c$ for the same prestress magnitude when compared to random pruning.
+Why then are biological filament networks such as the actomyosin cell cortex, collagen extracellular matrix and fibrin blood clots, all accompanied \textit{in vivo} by proteases that impose tension-inhibited pruning?
+The mean coordination of these networks is significantly lower than $z_{iso}$, so significant prestress must be maintained in order for the networks to be rigid.
+This prestress must be supported and rigidity maintained under wildly varying extreme deformation even as some filaments are being destroyed by tension-inhibited proteins (e.g.~cofilin, collagenase, plasmin)~\cite{mccallCofilinDrivesRapid2019,galkinActinFilamentsTension2012,pavlovActinFilamentSevering2007,schrammActinFilamentStrain2017,hayakawaActinFilamentsFunction2011a, nabeshimaUniaxialTensionInhibits1996, yi_mechanical_2016, saini_tension_2020, cone_inherent_2020}.
+Our results show that selectively pruning low-tension edges leads to significantly smaller values of $z_c$ for the same prestrain when compared to random pruning.
 Selective pruning also generates networks with significantly higher shear modulus when the maximum edge tension is limited.
-This provides a possible explanation for the common motif of tension-inhibited severing proteins \cite{mccallCofilinDrivesRapid2019,galkinActinFilamentsTension2012,pavlovActinFilamentSevering2007,schrammActinFilamentStrain2017,hayakawaActinFilamentsFunction2011a, nabeshimaUniaxialTensionInhibits1996, yi_mechanical_2016, saini_tension_2020, cone_inherent_2020}.
+We conjecture that the functional advantage inferred by this higher stiffness may explain the repeated evolution of the motif of tension-inhibited severing proteins \cite{mccallCofilinDrivesRapid2019,galkinActinFilamentsTension2012,pavlovActinFilamentSevering2007,schrammActinFilamentStrain2017,hayakawaActinFilamentsFunction2011a, nabeshimaUniaxialTensionInhibits1996, yi_mechanical_2016, saini_tension_2020, cone_inherent_2020}.

-In biological filament networks, filaments grow to replace severed ones, leading to constant turnover of the network.
-Our results lead the way to the next step in the development of the model, in which filaments can grow as well as be pruned.